Cube: Miscellanea

 The spherical cube represents the spherical polyhedron, which can be modeled with the arcs of great circles, creating bounds as the edges of a spherical square.

 Hence, the spherical cube consists of six spherical squares with 120° interior angles on each vertex.
 It has vector equilibrium, meaning that the distance from the centroid and each vertex is the same as the distance from that to each edge.
 Its dual is the spherical octahedron.

 The topological object three-dimensional torus is a topological space defined to be homeomorphic to the Cartesian product of three circles.
 It can be represented as a three-dimensional model of the cube shape.

-Fractal-shaped cubes are the Menger sponge, Jerusalem cube, and Mosely snowflake.
+Cube-shaped fractals are the Menger sponge, Jerusalem cube, and Mosely snowflake.

-A cube can have fractal shapes, which retain the pattern shape recursively regardless of the magnification.
-The Menger sponge is an example of a fractal-shaped cube, analogous to the two-dimensional version, the Sierpiński carpet.
-Other varieties are the Jerusalem cube and Mosely snowflake.
+Several fractal shapes have a cubic convex hull, including the Menger sponge (analogous to the two-dimensional Sierpiński carpet), the Jerusalem cube and Mosely snowflake.

+A cube can be subdivided into six square pyramids.
+These pyramids have a height of half the cube's edge length, with their apices meeting at the center.